SapienzaNLP/ita-bench/README.md

 This command will evaluate `meta-llama/Meta-Llama-3.1-8B-Instruct` on all the benchmarks in our suite.
 The results will be saved in the `outputs/` directory.

 ## Contributing
-We welcome contributions to ItaBench!
+We welcome contributions to ITA-Bench!

 ## License
 The code in this repository is licensed under the Apache License, Version 2.0.
 See the `LICENSE` file for more details.

-However, the datasets included in ItaBench may have different licenses.
+However, the datasets included in ITA-Bench may have different licenses.
 Please refer to the original datasets for more information about their licenses.

 ## Publication and citation
 > Coming soon: a paper on our benchmark suite is under review.
 Stay tuned for updates!